FOI-Bioinformatics/NJRS/README.md

 - When coverage is greater than 20:
    - "Certain" if read count support fraction is greater or equal to 90%
 - When coverage is lower than or equal to 20:
-  - "Stable" if read count support fraction is greater or equal to 97%
+  - "Certain" if read count support fraction is greater or equal to 97%

 | Parameter | Description |
 | ------ | ------ |